Amanster23/WEB250-Aman-Malik/README.md

 ## Assignment 3

 In this session, I am learning about HTTP GET and HTTP POST request processing.
 I have learned a little about GET requests in a previous class, but not enough to where I would be comfortable with the topic.
 For this assignment, I am trying to create a unit converter that converts yards, feet, and inches all together.
 This is good practice for me though because I can see myself having to use requests like these on different forms for many future projects.
 So, I would apply this learning in my world for my future projects that will most likely be consisting of some type of form.

+## Assignment 4

+In this session, we were introduced to condition and loop structures.
+I am a little familiar with loops from previous assignements, but never fully understood them.
+For this assignment, I decided to go with the first activity which was creatinng a math expression game.
+After doing a little bit of it, I can see how it can be very challenging as there is a lot to account for.
+One aspect I am looking forward to is the hidden elements I will have to use for this activity to keep track of the game progress.
+That is something I haven't done yet, but I am interested in the process of it.
+I believe all of this learning will help me in the future whether I have to do something like this or not.